fast refresh of outer-join-only materialized views – algorithm, part 1

 In this series of posts we will discuss how Oracle refreshes materialized views (MV) containing only OUTER joins, covering only 11.2.0.3.
-We will use the very same scenario (MV log configuration, DML type, etc) as in the inner join case, “just” turning the inner join into an outer join:
+We will use the very same scenario (MV log configuration, DML type, etc) as in the inner_join case, “just” turning the inner join into an outer join:

 create materialized view test_mv